Chapter Two of The Story of Rick and Marla’s Wedding Aboard the

 magnificence of "The Dress".
 A wedding traditionalist, Marla had been

 lecturing me on this important piece of wedding etiquette.
-She was impressed
+She noticed that

 that I remembered.

-After they passed, I made it to the cabin to get the music.
+After M and M passed by, I made it to the cabin to get the music.
 Then I

-you for reminding me."
+you so much for reminding me."
 Since I was behind a wall, I peeked

 around the corner to look at my guests.
 "By